certak-com/ct-kafka-seedkit/README.md

 # Certak Kafka SeedKit

-A Maven-based Java 25 application that sets up and populates a Kafka ecosystem with realistic data for demo and testing purposes.
+A Maven-based Java 25 application that sets up and populates a Kafka ecosystem with realistic data, for demo and testing purposes.

 Primarily used a testing bed for [KafkIO](https://kafkio.com) (Certak's Apache Kafka™ GUI, for Engineers and Administrators)